vacp2p/rfc/waku.md

 This packet is used by Waku nodes for sharing their interest in messages with specific topics.
 It does this in a more bandwidth considerate way, at the expense of metadata protection.

 This feature will likely stop being experimental in v1.

+It is currently bounded to a maximum of 1000 topics.
+If you are interested in more topics than that, this is currently underspecified and likely requires updating it.
+The constant is subject to change.

 ### Whisper Envelope data field (Optional)